-Aptly named the Caprice PPV, the new model will be a slightly redesigned version of the discontinued Pontiac G8 rear-drive sedan, which itself was based on the Holden VE Commodore large sedan, designed and assembled by the GM Holden division in Australia.
+Aptly named the Caprice PPV, the new model will be a slightly redesigned version of the Audi Business Lease discontinued Pontiac G8 rear-drive sedan, which itself was based on the Holden VE Commodore large sedan, designed and assembled by the GM Holden division in Australia.

 Caprice police car would come with the 6.0-liter, 355-horsepower V-8 engine also used in the midlevel G8 model.
 The V-8 in the new Camaro SS, though, is derived from the Corvette’s 6.2-liter engine.

-A V-6 engine will be offered beginning in model year 2012, probably the 3.6 liter from the G8, which turns out 256 horsepower.
+A V-6 engine will be offered beginning in the model year 2012, probably the 3.6 liters from the G8, which turns out 256 horsepower.

 The Caprice V-8 cop car will have a six-speed automatic transmission and will be able to accelerate from zero to 60 mph in less than six seconds, GM said.
 That would make it quite suitable as a chase vehicle.